Hypoallergenic Glasses: A Guide to Skin-Friendly Frames

 It’s a strong material that’s extracted both naturally and synthetically.
 The most common types of natural polyamides are wool and silk.

-This material has been long used in stocking and tights.
+This material has been long used in stockings and tights.
 Synthetic polyamide used to create hypoallergenic eyeglasses is hard and doesn’t cause skin irritation.

 Flexon